Lady (Hear Me Tonight): Austin Mahone version

 "Lady (Hear Me Tonight)" was covered by American singer Austin Mahone featuring rapper Pitbull under the shortened title "Lady".
-It was released on 10 February 2017 along with its lyrics video.
+It was released on 10 February 2017, along with its lyrics video.

 Background

+The song is a remix of the 2001 "Lady (Hear Me Tonight)" by Modjo.
+The song features Pitbull, which marks the second collaboration between the two, following 2014's "Mmm Yeah".
+On New Year's Eve, Mahone performed "Lady" on Pitbull's New Year's Revolution.
 The song peaked at number one on the Billboard Dance Club Songs.
-This earned Mahone's first number one single in the US.
-On New Year's Eve, Mahone performed "Lady" on Pitbull's New Year's Revolution.
+This earned Mahone's first number-one single in the US.